tommyjtl/simple-ray-tracer/README.md

 ### Implemented

 - [x] Handles the input file keywords png, color, sphere, and one sun, with proper handling of sRGB gamma.
 - [X] Implements the ray-sphere intersection algorithm.
-These algorithms are defined down to the pixel in almost all contexts, and should match the provided input files and their outputs very closely.
-Almost all successful submissions follow our ray-sphere intersection pseduocode closely.
 - [X] Implement shadows with shadow rays, including preventing shadow acne.

 ### To be implemented